Program Information: Womack Army Medical Center - Dept. of Behavioral Health

 Clinical Rotations

-Behavioral Health Officer (BHO) Rotation: Training at WAMC is designed to prepare Interns for the requirements of Active Duty service as psychologists, capable of practicing all of the major professional skills flexibly within a given week.
+Adult Outpatient/Behavioral Health Officer (BHO) Rotation: Training at WAMC is designed to prepare Interns for the requirements of Active Duty service as psychologists, capable of practicing all of the major professional skills flexibly within a given week.
 Therefore, we do not train each of the major skills in separate rotation experiences, because we believe that this does not reflect actual clinical practice in the U.S. Army.

 Instead, our “Train-as-You-Fight” model allows Interns to gradually develop and balance all the skills of professional psychologists during an extended 9-month BHO Rotation.
 In the same way that graduates will be expected to function as BHOs following completion of training, Interns learn how to integrate and balance all of their clinical skills at the same time.
 Via the “Train-as-You-Fight” model, Interns learn to simultaneously conduct behavioral health evaluations, provide follow-up treatment for diverse Active Duty patients, carry a small caseload of psychotherapy patients, assess and manage risk, and conduct military-specific evaluations – all while healthily attending to their own self-care.
-The result are Intern graduates confident in their readiness to practice independently, and can thrive professionally within the military context.

-Interns making adequate progress in training may apply to complete one of the following three-month elective rotations which are awarded on the basis of merit.
+Interns making adequate progress in training may apply to complete one of the following three-month elective rotations which are awarded on the basis of merit:

 Operational Rotation: This three-month rotation serves as an introduction to military Special Operations, and provides Trainees opportunities to observe and practice the fundamentals of occupational assessment and selection, leadership development and coaching, and performance enhancement skills.
 This rotation includes an introduction to the literature and instruments involved in assessment and selection, instruction and training in persuasion and influence, and observation of how these skills are utilized to support military Special Operations.

-TBI Clinic Rotation: Interns may spend three months at the National Intrepid Center of Excellence satellite located at Fort Bragg.
+TBI Clinic Rotation: Interns may spend three months at the National Intrepid Center of Excellence satellite located at Fort Liberty.
 Interns are introduced to neuropsychological principles, develop understanding of the foundations of traumatic brain injury evaluation, and receive exposure to treating post-concussive symptoms for Service Members in both individual and group formats.
 Under the supervision of licensed neuropsychologists, Interns also learn the fundamentals of cognitive assessment and neuropsychological report writing.

 Primary Care Rotation: On this three-month rotation, Interns work directly in a health psychology setting with psychologists serving as Internal Behavioral Health Consultants in a patient-centered medical clinic.
 Interns learn how to complete rapid evaluations of patients presenting with a variety of symptoms and concerns including but not limited to anxiety, insomnia, weight reduction, medical treatment adherence, lifestyle management, tobacco cessation, and diabetes management.